aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 a team can log model training runs to it and keep track of the myriad of experiments to be executed and their accompanying parameters and metrics.
 Artifacts can also be logged through the MLflow API and uploaded to GCS buckets.

+__Note:__ The username and password for the MLflow Tracking server can be retrieved from the MLOps team or your team lead.

 This guide requires you to create a bucket for storing all your model experiment artifacts (assuming the bucket has yet to be created):